Dementia Action Week 2026

-15 – 21 May is Dementia Action Week to raise awareness for the disease.
-Over 944,000 people are diagnosed with and are living with dementia in the UK.
+18 – 24 May 2026 is Dementia Action Week to raise awareness for the disease.
+Every three minutes, someone in the UK develops dementia*.

 Many people worry about whether they will be able to make decisions for themselves if they are diagnosed.
 However, just because someone has been diagnosed with dementia, it doesn’t mean that they will immediately lose capacity to make decisions.
 There are many different types of dementia which have different prognoses.
 Whether or not someone has mental capacity to make decisions can vary drastically from person to person.